MongoDB Interview Questions

 • Secondaries: Secondaries replicate operations from the primary to maintain an identical data set.
 Secondaries may have additional configurations for special usage profiles.

-4. What is sharding in MongoDB?
+4. What is Sharding in MongoDB?

 Sharding is a method for storing data across multiple machines.
 MongoDB uses sharding to support deployments with very large data sets and high throughput operations.
 Sharding divides the data set and distributes the data over multiple servers, or shards.
 Each shard is an independent database, and collectively, the shards make up a single logical database.